When Your Customers Don't Pay; on time or AT ALL (a contractor's life pt. 2) (English)

 Good point James, yeah will update the article.

-James Snape 8 days ago
+James Snape one month ago

 Approved